wing5wong/artisan-whs-static/source/_news/2021-01-12_facing-the-future.md

 “I’m excited.
 It’s the next challenge, and I’ll be meeting a lot of new people.
 It’s the great beyond.

 “I’m keen to keep on rowing in 2021 as well.
-I probably can’t get involved in

-"I could be saying I want to do this [in 2021] and I want to do that, but nothing else you can aspire to is worth anything if we don’t look after and respect each other."

-Debbie Ngarewa-packer

-too many clubs and things like that though because, like I said, there’s going to be a lot of maths in my future.”
+I probably can’t get involved in too many clubs and things like that though because, like I said, there's going to be a lot of maths in my future.

-Ma¯ori Party co-leader and MP Debbie Ngarewa-packer said her hopes for a new year remained the same — “world peace and harmony”.
+Maori Party co-leader and MP Debbie Ngarewa-Packer said her hopes for a new year remained the same — “world peace and harmony”.

-“I think particularly after 2020, with Covid-19, climate strikes and Black Lives Matter, there were real highlights and emphasis on those in our community who do it hard, and the importance of being seen and being heard,” NgarewaPacker said.
+“I think particularly after 2020, with Covid-19, climate strikes and Black Lives Matter, there were real highlights and emphasis on those in our community who do it hard, and the importance of being seen and being heard,” Ngarewa-Packer said.

 “My aspirations are probably what they’ve always been, but quite emphatic on being able to grow and encourage communities that are harmonised.

 “We need to respect each other and value our differences.”

-Ngarewa- Packer s ai d maintaining that respect and value would put people in a much better position to face issues such as “pandemics, racism, disparities and equities”.
+Ngarewa-Packer said maintaining that respect and value would put people in a much better position to face issues such as “pandemics, racism, disparities and equities”.

 “If 2020 has taught us anything, it’s the absolute need to look after each other.
 We are going to need to do that more and more as we confront some pretty unprecedented issues.
-This isn’t just as Aotearoa and Ma¯ori and Pakeha, but as the world.”
+This isn’t just as Aotearoa and Maori and Pakeha, but as the world.”

-Working on the ground during Covid-19 had shown NgarewaPacker the “absolute best of us”, she said.
+Working on the ground during Covid-19 had shown Ngarewa Packer the “absolute best of us”, she said.
 “It was the unity of strength and the harmonisation of communities.

 “We can embrace that and not forget the experiences of 2020, and use the experience of the unknown to move forward.

 “I could be saying I want to do this [in 2021] and I want to do that, but nothing else you can aspire to is worth anything if we don’t look after and respect each other.”

-On a personal level, NgarewaPacker said she wanted to spend more time with loved ones and “out amongst the community” in 2021.
+On a personal level, Ngarewa-Packer said she wanted to spend more time with loved ones and “out amongst the community” in 2021.

-“I act uall y r eal l y miss campaigning, because it was a really good excuse to be together and meet different people.
+“I actually really miss campaigning, because it was a really good excuse to be together and meet different people.
 I want to have more time to do that.

-“I don’t really have any other projects as such, other than to find time to be, and to enjoy family, new r el at i onships and new friendships.”
+“I don’t really have any other projects as such, other than to find time to be, and to enjoy family, new relationships and new friendships.”

-Sam Su’a returned to his hometown of Whanganui after almost two decades to open a new hair salon, The Studio.
+**Sam Su’a returned to his hometown of Whanganui after almost two decades to open a new hair salon, The Studio.**

 Su’a said he felt like his new venture was moving forward and he was keen to build a team and to collaborate with other like-minded people in the community in 2021.